Tuesday, March 07, 2017

 Prior to the September 11, 2001 attacks on our country, few people in the west gave much thought to Islam.
 Most non-Muslim Americans were aware of their fellow Muslim citizens, but because they kept their distance and never really got to know them, they had summarily stereotyped their understanding of what it meant to be a follower of Islam.

 After 9/11, rather than seeking to understand through relationships, many Americans just added a suicide vest to that stereotype.
-Too many of this year's Presidential candidates have jumped on that bandwagon with suggestions that range from monitoring American mosques to special ID badges for Muslim citizens.
-And all of this is fueled by the generalized assumption that "Islam hates the west" or "Islam's values are antithetical to America's values."
+Since that time, "fake news," fear-mongering politicians, and regrettably a few notable Christian leaders have continued to stir the pot of ignorance, discord, and division.
+All of this is fueled by the generalized assumption that "Islam hates the west" or "Islam's values are antithetical to America's values."
 These are strange statements to the many Muslims who have lived peacefully among us for many decades now.
 I have a friend who served as a Senior Advisor to President George W. Bush, who currently works with an organization that promotes global religious freedom.
 He has been a devout Muslim his entire life.

 1. Faith is not a Monolith.
 Think of the difference between an Eastern Orthodox Priest in Armenia, and a Pentecostal preacher in Alabama.
 Both are "Christian."
 But they don't look or sound very much like each other, do they?
 That same sort of diversity exists within Islam.
 My Turkish Muslim friends in Baltimore are anything but identical to my friend in Hagerstown who is a Burmese Imam.
 Faith is a very personal thing to devout Muslims, and beyond the "five pillars" you will find a wide degree of opinion on a large number of issues.
 Just ask them!